 There are several peer support projects continuing and starting up this year in SPS, providing extra academic and social support for students.
-These projects aim to foster students’ independent thinking and learning, and contribute to a sense of community within the School and individual departments.
+These projects aim to foster students’ independent thinking and learning, and contribute to a sense of community within the School and individual subject areas.

 PIRPALS is a Peer Assisted Learning Scheme which has been running in conjunction with the Politics and International Relations courses for first years since 2013/14.
 Over the years the scheme has developed to offer students a session timetable designed to bolster their learning in Introduction to International Relations (semester one) and Political Thinkers (semester two).
 In groups of three, student volunteers from higher yeargroups lead weekly hour long sessions, covering the topics explored in the previous week of classes.
 Sessions are completely planned by students, and provide a fantastic opportunity for those from older year groups to connect with those below them, and vice-versa.
 In the past year, PIRPALS have worked hard to offer an increasing number of sessions, and this year the new team are preparing to work hard and consolidate this improvement.